Iterative Motion Editing with Natural Language: Method

 \subsection{Motion Editing Operators (MEOs)}

 A common representation for kinematic motion specification is a keyframe, which defines the location or orientation of character's joints at a frame.
-Our system is inspired by traditional workflows for keyframe editing, but significantly raises the level of abstraction by introducing MEOs.
+Our system is inspired by traditional workflows for keyframe editing, but raises the level of abstraction with MEOs.

-Like keyframes, MEOs also define a joint to modify, how to modify it (a change in position or rotation), and when the modification applies.
-Specifically, an MEO has two components: a \textit{joint constraint} describing a spatial edit to a single joints angle/position, and a \textit{frame reference}, which refers to the frame during which that constraint should be applied.

-\textbf{Joint Constraints} define a parent-frame rotation or world-frame translation of one joint $\mathcal{J}$ in the character's skeleton.
-The rotation/translation can be relative to $\mathcal{J}$ itself (e.g., ``move right hand up" or ``abduct left hip,") or relative to some other joint $\mathcal{J}_{rel}$ (e.g., ``move right hand above head'').
-See Table \ref{meoparams} for the full set of $\mathcal{C}$ and $\mathcal{J}$.

-\textbf{Frame Reference} describe the frame $\mathcal{F}$ which the constraint should applied, .
-The reference may be an explicit frame $\mathcal{G}$, (e.g., frame 5, the first/last frame in a motion) or a moment expressed by its relationship $\mathcal{D}$ to certain events, such as a joint $\mathcal{J}_{rel}$ reaching an extrema $\mathcal{E}$ in its motion. (e.g., \textit{when} the right foot is highest; \textit{as} the right foot rises).

-A specification of the MEO language is given below.
-Possible values in the language are described in Table~\ref{meoparams}.

-The edits expressed by MEOs are have low ambiguity, and low-level enough to facilitate mechanical implementation (Section~\ref{sec:execution}).
-But they are simultaneously high-level enough to have known semantics, facilitating their translation from plain text instructions.
-As such, MEOs serve as the intermediate representation bridging the gap between these two components of our system.
+Like keyframes, the majority of MEOs supported by our system define a joint to modify, a spatial constraint (rotation/translation) on that joint, and a time interval during which the constraint applies.
+Target joints can in principle be any of the joints in the SMPL model~\cite{Bogo:ECCV:2016}; we focus on the end effectors, knees, elbows, head, shoulders, hips, chest, and waist.